Vietnamese-inspired Banh Mi Hot Dogs

 A classic American hot dog gets a Vietnamese Banh Mi twist with pickled carrots, daikon, streaky bacon mayo, and sriracha.

 Eskort, a much-loved brand of processed pork products in South Africa asked me to develop an interesting hot dog recipe for an Instagram campaign.
-Since a Vietnamese Bahn Mi is one of my favorite sandwiches on the planet, I thought this was a perfect idea.
+Since Vietnamese Bahn Mi is one of my favourite sandwiches on the planet, I thought this was a perfect idea.
 Inspired by a famous Banh Mi I ate in Hoi An, say hello to my Bahn Mi hot dog.

 A fin Vietnames twist on a classic American hot dog - Bahn Mi hotdog recipe

 Since I was working with Eskort and trying and emulate the crispy pork crackling typically found in a Banh Mi I decided to add a few slices of streaky bacon.
-It added amazing crunch to the hot dog along with crispy fried onions (optional).
+It added an amazing crunch to the hot dog along with crispy fried onions (optional).

-What you need to make a Banh Mi hot dog:
+Ingredients to make a Banh Mi hot dog:

 • Banh Mi sandwiches are easy to make and this recipe can easily be adapted.
 Fresh cucumber slices, pickled vegetables, fresh coriander/cilantro, mayo, and sriracha are garnishes for the sausages and crispy bacon slices.